 Ghana’s cocoa forest landscape has one of the highest deforestation rates in Africa, at 3.2% per year.
 Forest degradation and deforestation across this agro-forest mosaic, which covers 5.9 million ha of Ghana’s High Forest Zone, is being driven by continued cocoa farm expansion and other types of agriculture, coupled with a recent up-surge in illegal mining and logging.
-View Country Profile
+View Country Profile.

 27.4